On the role of geometric phase in the dynamics of elastic waveguides: Geometric phase in discrete systems

 In this case, the evolution of a system is described by the adiabatic approximation~\cite{landau_mechanics_1982}.
 In particular, a system initialized in an eigenvector $\mathbf{X}(\mathbf{R}(0))$ evolves as

+where $\int_0^t \lambda(\mathbf{R}(t')) \, \dd t'$ is referred to as the dynamical phase~\cite{zwanziger1990berry} and $\g$ is referred to as the geometric phase.
+In other words, the state of a system at a time instant $t$ is determined by the mode of oscillation at the instantaneous parameter value $\mathbf{R}(t)$, the dynamical phase, and the geometric phase.
+The dynamical phase describes the oscillatory nature of the system, for example, the phase acquired by a harmonic oscillator with a time-varying spring stiffness.
+If the parameters were constant, the dynamical phase would reduce to the familiar expression $\exp \left( -\ii \lambda(\mathbf{R}) t \right)$.
+The dynamical phase depends on the path traced in parameter space and the rate of parameter variation.

-where $\g$ is the geometric phase that accounts for the phase ambiguity of the eigenvector.
+The geometric phase accounts for the phase ambiguity of the eigenvector.
 It is computed as~\cite{berry1984quantal}

 where $\mathbf{X}^*$ denotes the conjugate transposed.
 The derivation of Eq.~\eqref{eqn:geometric-phase-discrete} benefits from the mathematical discussions of Sec.~\ref{sec:theory} and it is postponed to Sec.~\ref{sec:geometric-phase-holonomy}.
-Equation~\eqref{eqn:adiabatic-approx-discrete} asserts that the state of a system at a time instant $t$ is determined by the mode of oscillation at the instantaneous parameter value $\mathbf{R}(t)$, the phase accumulated from oscillations, and the geometric phase.
+According to Eq.~\eqref{eqn:geometric-phase-discrete}, the geometric phase depends only on the path traced in parameter space, not on the rate of parameter variation, in contrast to the dynamical phase.

 The geometric phase manifests most evidently at $t=T$, where the system properties match the initial values at $t=0$ ($\mathbf{R}(0)=\mathbf{R}(T)$).
 One may expect that the state of the system at $t=T$ would equal the state of the system at $t=0$ times the contribution of the dynamical phase.
 However, Eq.~\eqref{eqn:adiabatic-approx-discrete} shows that this would be the case only in the absence of the geometric phase, since